Noncollinear Antiferromagnetic Order and Effect of Spin-Orbit Coupling in Spin-1 Honeycomb Lattice: Discussion

 In the experimental paper~\cite{nafexp}, several tentative scenarios were advanced to explain the noncollinear magnetic ordering in Ni$_2$Mo$_3$O$_8$.
-One of them was bond-dependent Kitaev-like interaction, however for it to be realized, two competing exchange pathways are required and the Ni--O--Ni bond angle to be close to $90^\circ$~\cite{jackeli2009}, which is not the case in Ni$_2$Mo$_3$O$_8$.
+One of them was bond-dependent Kitaev-like interaction, however for it to be realized, the usual pathway is in systems with edge shared octahedral environment~\cite{HigherSpinKitaev}, which is not the case in Ni$_2$Mo$_3$O$_8$.
 Another possibility is that of a spiral state, which typically requires the exchange couplings $J_1, J_2, J_3$ up to third nearest neighbors to all have similar magnitude.
-This is however not the conclusion we have reached from our \textit{ab initio} calculations, where we find $J_3$ to be negligible.
+This is however not the conclusion we have reached from our \textit{ab initio} calculations, where we find $J_3$ ($\sim10^{-2}$ meV) to be negligible.
 Finally, it was proposed~\cite{nafexp} that bond-dependent anisotropic interactions, through ligand distortion, may be the cause of the noncollinear magnetic order to appear in Ni$_2$Mo$_3$O$_8$.
-While we cannot exclude this latter mechanism, we would argue that the Dzyaloshinskii--Moriya interaction provides a more natural explanation and, as our results demonstrate (see Fig.~\ref{fig_phasediagram1} and Fig.~\ref{fig:aniso-alpha}), the optimal value of the angle $\alpha$ between neighboring spins is predicted to be close to the experimental value $\alpha'=133^\circ$~\cite{nafexp}.
+While we cannot exclude this latter mechanism, we would argue that the Dzyaloshinskii--Moriya interaction provides a more natural explanation and, as our results demonstrate (see Fig.~\ref{fig_phasediagram1} and Fig.~\ref{phasediagram3}), the optimal value of the angle $\alpha$ between neighboring spins is predicted to be close to the experimental value $\alpha'=130^\circ$~\cite{nafexp}.

 In summary, we have demonstrated that the NCAF ordered states in Ni$_2$Mo$_3$O$_8$ can be successfully understood as stemming from the first neighbor Dzyaloshinskii--Moriya interaction.
-Using a combination of first principles electronic structure and mean field calculations, we have estimated the values of the exchange couplings, established the mean field phase diagram and found that a realistic value of DM interaction $D\approx 3$~meV is sufficient to stabilize the noncollinear magnetic order with the angle $\alpha_{\text{opt}}$ between the neighboring spins within a few degrees of the experimental value $\alpha'=133^\circ$.
-Our calculations also indicate that when choosing between the two neutron scattering refinement fits reported in Ref.~\onlinecite{nafexp} and summarized in Table~\ref{table1}, the first fit with the angle $\alpha'=133^\circ$ receives support from both the \textit{ab initio} results and our mean field caculations.
+Using a combination of first principles electronic structure and product states' expeected energy calculations, we have estimated the values of the exchange couplings, established the expected energy phase diagram and found that a realistic value of DM interaction $D>D_c\approx 2.78$~meV is sufficient to stabilize the noncollinear magnetic order with the angle $\alpha_{\text{opt}}$ between the neighboring spins within a few degrees of the experimental value $\alpha'=130^\circ$.